instagibbs/bolts/XX-eltoo-peer-protocol.md

-Note that once the recipient of an HTLC offer receives a `update_signed` message, the new offers may be forwarded immediately as the update and settlement transactions can be signed locally and broadcasted at any point.
+Note that once the recipient of an HTLC offer receives a `update_signed` message, the new offers may be forwarded immediately as the update and settlement transactions can be finalized locally and broadcasted at any point.

 The recipient would be able to take this latest state on-chain if necessary, even if older state is broadcast.